-Council's focus for 2020/2021 will be on:
+The Council's focus for 2021/2022 will be on:

-- Locate and repair leaks in prioritised water zones.
-Continue trialling drone technology - Monitor programme to track bursts and repair costs for each scheme, network or water zone - Develop a water network renewal programme based risk condition and performance information available to inform the next long term plan. - · Continued support of the community to use water wisely - Continue to analyse consumer water use to identify future reduction and education opportunities.
+- Locate and repair leaks in the Otaki and Waikanae networks with a mixture of drone technology and on the ground follow-ups. - Implement a programme to track bursts and repair costs for each scheme, network or water zone - Implement the water mains and laterals renewal programme based on risk conditions and performance information. - Continued support of the community to use water, wisely - Continue to analyse consumer water use to identify future reduction and education opportunities.

-A total of \$1,405,400 of funding is available in 2019/20 for activities associated with water conservation and demand management.
+A total of \$1,859,500 of funding is available in 2021/22 for water conservation and demand management activities.